 - 70 percent of countries reported to UN Water that tariffs do not cover the costs of operation and maintenance of water services, risking declining service levels.

-- Service providers have a monopoly on water, with a global cost of water and wastewater management of $540 billion per year.
+- Service providers have a monopoly on water, with a global cost of water and wastewater management of US $540 billion per year.

 - Round 1 team for the Water Abundance XPRIZE